SAP Negotiations

 Best Practices: Break down the key elements of SAP licensing:

-• Perpetual vs. Subscription: On-premise licenses are typically perpetual (one-time purchase, then annual support), whereas cloud (SaaS like Ariba, SuccessFactors, S/4HANA Cloud) are subscription (recurring fees)โ€‹.
-Perpetual gives indefinite usage rights but a high upfront cost and 22% yearly maintenanceโ€‹.
+• Perpetual vs. Subscription: On-premise licenses are typically perpetual (one-time purchase, then annual support), whereas cloud-based solutions (SaaS, such as Ariba, SuccessFactors, and S/4HANA Cloud) are subscription-based (recurring fees).
+Perpetual gives indefinite usage rights, but with a high upfront cost and 22% yearly maintenance.
 Subscriptions spread costs but can increase over the years, and you lose access if you stop paying.
-Calculate the 5-10 year TCO for each model to compare.
+Calculate the 5-to 10-year TCO for each model to facilitate comparison.

 • Metrics and Units: Understand how each product is measured.
-For example, Ariba might be priced by the volume of expenditure or the number of documents, SuccessFactors by the number of employees, SAP BTP by resource consumption credits, etc. S/4HANA Digital Access is measured by the documents generatedโ€‹.
-Make sure you know what drives the cost to monitor and control it later.
+For example, Ariba might be priced by the volume of expenditure or the number of documents, SuccessFactors by the number of employees, SAP BTP by resource consumption credits, and so on.
+The number of documents generated measures S/4HANA Digital Access.
+Ensure you understand what drives the cost so you can monitor and control it effectively later.

 • Indirect Use: (So important it has its section later) โ€“ but be aware that SAPโ€™s definition of โ€œuseโ€ can include indirect access via non-SAP systems, requiring separate licensingโ€‹.

 Another trap is misunderstanding how a cloud service is billed โ€“ e.g., assuming a flat fee but discovering overage charges because it was metered by API calls or storage.
 SAPโ€™s contract language can be dense; donโ€™t sign what you donโ€™t understand.
-SAP wonโ€™t hesitate to enforce each clause to their advantage later.
+SAP wonโ€™t hesitate to enforce each clause to its advantage later.

 Actionable Advice for Procurement: Build a cheat sheet of licensing terms for your negotiation team.
 List each SAP product involved, its license metric, and options.
-If needed, engage an SAP licensing expert or consultant to explain any confusing parts (money well spent if it avoids a million-dollar mistake).

 Quiz the SAP rep to confirm your understanding: โ€œSuccessFactors is priced per employee per module โ€“ can you confirm no other hidden metrics like transactions?โ€ Have them put it in writing.
 Use SAPโ€™s documentation or reputable guides to double-check (for example, SAPโ€™s official license guides or third-party summaries).